What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Are you whipping up a batch of brown butter fettuccine or a pot of creamy, puréed pumpkin soup?
 The last thing you want to see when heading over to your spice rack is that you’re out of sage.
 Luckily, a few common herbs can rise to the occasion as excellent sage substitutes.

-Before we dive into the sage substitute list, let’s take a quick look at it’s flavor profile and some other sage advice for replacing it in your recipes.
+Before we dive into the sage substitute list, let’s take a quick look at its flavor profile and some other sage advice for replacing it in your recipes.
 (No, I will never pass up a food pun…)

 All About Sage: What It Is, How It’s Used, Flavor Profile, and Other Facts